inveniosoftware/docs-invenio-rdm/docs/develop/howtos/custom_code.md

 my-site = {editable="True", path="./site"}
 ```

 This means that the site folder is installed as a package with the name `my-site`, and it is editable.
-This package now works as any other package installed in your instance (`invenio-app-rdm`, `invenio-communities`, etc.), allowing you to customise your instance and create new views and features without adding a separate package manually.
+This package now works as any other package installed in your instance (`invenio-app-rdm`, `invenio-communities`, etc.), allowing you to customize your instance and create new views and features without adding a separate package manually.

 When bootstrapped, your project will include the following structure: